 Ok enough of the doom and gloom and getting sick at every turn already.
 What can I do to avoid this?
 I am a big proponent of drinking lots of water, at least 64 oz. per day and getting plenty of sleep every night.
 If you can throw in some exercise and a healthy diet, then you are off to a good start before you ever leave your home.
 Try to exercise the day of your departure if you’re an especially wound up kind of person like me to help take some of the edge off.
 Some people swear by Airborne, which helps to support your immune system, but it’s definitely a personal choice.
 When you’re flying, stick with drinking lots of water and avoid alcohol if at all possible.
 Try to get in a little exercise at your hotel and try to eat some healthier food at restaurants that have a good amount of business.
 Those that look like they are vacant when you arrive are probably the ones you want to avoid.
 Once onboard your cruise, try to follow some of the same pre-cruise recommendations, but don’t forget to enjoy yourself either.
 Any extreme of over-exercising and underindulging or conversely too much indulgence and not enough exercise can make for a bad vacation.

 Lastly, I recommend to take the travel insurance when offered.
 I will forever be shocked by anyone that doesn’t because you just don’t know what can happen before or during your vacation.
 I take it for every trip I take and wouldn’t recommend it if I didn’t buy it as well.
 It doesn’t have to mean that you get sick and can’t travel.
 Imagine planning a trip of a lifetime and there is a death in your extended family.
 You certainly aren’t going to go, but will the airline and the cruise line simply refund your money?
 Absolutely not!
 It’s not something you could have planned or anticipated, but with travel insurance you will get your money back.
 If you do get sick while on a cruise or a trip anywhere for that matter and you need to be medically evacuated, your health insurance will not cover the cost of the evacuation, which will be pretty expensive and they will not bill you.
-Spend a little money up front for some peace of mind later and you will have a stress free vacation.
+It’s actually surprising what illnesses and expenses your health insurance might not cover.
+This is why it’s so important for you to ask yourself “what does critical illness insurance cover?” before taking out a policy so you know exactly what to expect.
+When it comes to holidays, spend a little money up front for some peace of mind later and you will have a stress free vacation.

 Stop stressing about the “what if’s?” and start planning your next vacation.
 Life is far too short to not try to check off a few items on your bucket list starting today.